xf8b/AdminBot/PRIVACY_POLICY.md

 See the privacy policies of those hosters.
 In a future update, xf8bot will use encryption for databases.
 This may render privacy concerns about these hosters invalid.
 ## Time Stored
-All of the collected data, as in [the collected data section](#collected-data) will be stored indefinitely unless the hoster decides to delete data from the database.
+All the collected data, as in [the collected data section](#collected-data) will be stored indefinitely unless the hoster decides to delete data from the database.
-In a future update, xf8bot will automatically delete data from:
-- roles which have been deleted
+An exception to this rule is when **roles are deleted**.
+When roles are deleted, **all data associated with it will be deleted**.
 ## Logging
 Only the following is logged:
 - Bot information, including bot administrators' IDs